-- Psychiatric Attendant
+- Charge Attendant

 - Mental Health Aide (MHA)

-- Psychiatric Nursing Assistant
+- Psychiatric Assistant

-Job Opportunities for Psychiatric Aides
+Are There Job Opportunities for Psychiatric Aides?

 The states with the most job growth for Psychiatric Aide are Tennessee, Arkansas, and Colorado.
 Watch out if you plan on working in Georgia, New Jersey, or New Hampshire.
 These states have the worst job growth for this type of profession.

-Psychiatric Aide Salary
+Average Psychiatric Aides Salary